AMPotter/trying-vue/README.md

-> This is tutorial that I'm following to see how Vue works!
+> This is a tutorial that I'm following to see how Vue works.
 Click [here](https://coursetro.com/posts/code/71/Build-your-First-Vue.js-App-%7C-Vue.js-2.0-Tutorial) to check it out!

 # trying-vue